 After your interview, provided they agree you can afford to purchase and sustain the property, we will issue a Memorandum of Sale (MoS) to all parties involved.
 This summarises the details of your proposed purchase.
-The MoS will give you a date by which we want you to 'exchange contracts' (this makes your intention to buy a home through White Horse Housing a legally binding agreement).
-You usually exchange contracts up to four weeks after your interview.

-During this time your mortgage lender will be preparing your mortgage offer and your solicitor will be doing the legal paperwork.
+Meanwhile, your mortgage lender will be preparing your mortgage offer and your solicitor will be doing the legal paperwork.